canvasxyz/zig-lmdb/README.md

 # zig-lmdb

 Zig bindings for LMDB.
-Built and tested with zig version `0.11.0`.
+Built and tested with Zig version `0.11.0`.

 ## API